prof-tejera/homework-2-rokmesojedec/README.md

 ## Submitting
 Edit this file (README.md) and complete the following:

-- URL to live application:
+- URL to live application: http://mesojedec.io:3005/cscie39/
 - How did you deploy it?
+I have my own DigitalOcean Ubuntu dropplet.
+I create an express server and deployed the app on my dropplet.
 - What code editor are you using?
+VSCode

 That is all!